grafana/alloy/docs/sources/tasks/configure/configure-windows.md

 1. Double-click on the value called **Arguments***.

 1. In the dialog box, enter the new set of arguments to pass to the {{< param "PRODUCT_NAME" >}} binary.
+   Make sure that the `storage.path` argument is last in the set of arguments.

 1. Restart the {{< param "PRODUCT_NAME" >}} service: